hi2p-perim/lightmetrica-v2/README.md

     + Consistent handling of return types
     + Keeping visually arranged looking of the code
 - The return type of the lambda function should be specified

+### Enums

+- The internal type of `enum class` should always be specified.
+- Ordinary `enum` type should be wrapped with a namespace

 Recommended practices (CMake)
 --------------------